How to Apply: Continuing Scholars

 Most Recent College Transcript

-One page Student Aid Report (SAR) showing the Estimated Family Contribution (EFC) taken from FAFSA (Free Application for Federal Student Aid) form.
+One page Student Aid Report (SAR) showing the Student Aid Index (SAI) taken from FAFSA (Free Application for Federal Student Aid) form.

-The IGC Scholarship Fund needs a current official Student Aid Report (SAR) showing your Estimated Family Contribution (EFC) to consider your application for funding.
+The West Marin Scholarship Program needs a current official Student Aid Report (SAR) showing your Student Aid Index (SAI) to consider your application for funding.
 To get a SAR, complete the Free Application for Federal Student Aid (FAFSA).

 Complete your FAFSA early so you will receive your SAR with the amount of your EFC in time to include it with this scholarship application.